espressif/arduino-esp32/docs/en/api/timer.rst

 timerReadMilis
 **************

-This function is used to read counter value in miliseconds of the timer.
+This function is used to read counter value in milliseconds of the timer.

 .. code-block:: arduino